manicinc/magiclogger/README.md

 ---

-## 📐 MagicLog Schema - Structured JSON Logging Format
+## 📐 MagicLog Schema & Runtime Validation

-MagicLogger uses the **MagicLog Schema** - an open-source, standardized JSON logging format that's both human-readable and machine-parseable.
-Every log is a structured JSON object that works seamlessly with log aggregators, observability platforms, and OpenTelemetry.
+MagicLogger uses the **MagicLog Schema** - a structured JSON format with **optional runtime validation** to ensure data consistency across your entire logging pipeline.
+Define schemas for your log contexts and catch violations before they corrupt your observability data.

 ### What Does a MagicLog Entry Look Like?